Reading time: 11 minutes

 Our results, therefore, suggest that personality can change and that such change is important and meaningful. ― Boyce, Wood & Powdthavee (2012)

-How do you change your toxic personality?
+How can you change your toxic personality?

 Here are a few suggestions to change your toxic nature: